FAQ’s with Extended “Read More”

 Storelectric also has a further programme of R&D to keep ahead of the field.

 Is the regulatory framework a support or a hindrance to CAES?

 The market is not yet set up optimally for storage projects.
 However this is noticeably changing with both the recent UK consultations and the storage definition initiatives in the EU.
 Almost all the regulatory changes over the past few years have been driving in the right direction.
-Storelectric is actively involved in consultations, and expects positive changes within 12months.
+Storelectric is actively involved in consultations, and National Grid is developing numerous additional means of contracting services that Storelectric’s CAES is uniquely able to offer, but are not currently remunerated.
+These include their Stability Pathfinder, Distributed ReStart (Black Start) and Early Competitions (constraint management).
 This allows forward looking companies to invest in a market that is on a start trajectory for substantial and continued growth.
 Subject to additional fund availability Storelectric expects to be fully prepared for this take-off: those who don’t start now will be playing catch-up later.

 Is long term certainty of revenues possible particularly in case of non recourse financing?

 There are several channels developing.